Skip to main content

 Erwin Abrams Michael Abrams * Alice Jacks Achtenberg * Richard Atlas ^ Irv Belzer

-Bob Grant Rick Hellman Reverend Dr. Vernon Howard Lynn Intrater Sanford P. Krigel *
+Rick Hellman Reverend Dr. Vernon Howard Lynn Intrater Harvey Kaplan Sanford P. Krigel *

-Adele Levi Frank Lipsman * Sharon Loftspring Rabbi Arthur Nemitoff
+Adele Levi Frank Lipsman * Sharon Loftspring Howard Mayer Rabbi Arthur Nemitoff

-Joel Pelofsky Juan Rangel David T. Rudman, M.D. * The Honorable Howard Sachs ^ *
+Joel Pelofsky Juan Rangel Dr. David T. Rudman * The Honorable Howard Sachs ^ * Carol Sader *

-Scott Sher, M.D.
-Michael Sokol, M.D.
-David N. Sosland Phyllis Stevens Susie Swift
+Dr. Scott Sher Dr. Michael Sokol David N. Sosland Phyllis Stevens Susie Swift

 Amy Strauss Tranin Patricia Werthan Uhlmann Gregory Wolf Jerome T. Wolf * Leonard Zeskind